18 Spectacular Spots To See SoCal Spring Wildflowers

 10459 Tuxford St., Sun Valley, CA 91352

-The Theodore Payne Foundation site includes a retail nursery, demonstration garden, picnic area, gift shop and bookstore, and Wild Flower Hill.
+The Theodore Payne Foundation site includes a retail nursery, demonstration garden, picnic area, gift shop, bookstore, and Wild Flower Hill.
 Wildflower Hill is a 3/4-mile-trail that is ideal for leisurely strolls, birdwatching, wildlife spotting, and flower viewing.
-If you spot something that you can’t identify, be sure to take a photo and then ask one of the nursery sales associates for help in identifying it.
-(You can also check their hotline for information on the best spots to view wildflowers around southern California.
+If you see something that you can’t identify, be sure to take a photo and then ask one of the nursery sales associates for help in identifying it.
+You can also check their hotline for information on the best spots to view wildflowers around Southern California.
 New reports are released each Friday, March through June.
 818-768-1802, ext.
-7)
+7

 Arthur B. Ripley Desert Woodland State Park

 Seven miles west of the Antelope Valley California Poppy Reserve, you’ll find the Arthur B. Ripley Desert Woodland State Park.
-Here families will view native Joshua Trees and junipers.
+There, families will view native Joshua Trees and junipers.
 The Joshua Trees grow in a “bed of wildflowers,” and as spring continues, the white blossoms on the ends of the branches of the Joshua tree bloom and continue to grow larger.
-Bring a picnic and explore (there are two, flat nature trails).
+Bring a picnic and explore the two flat nature trails.

 Charmlee Wilderness Park

 Located in Malibu, Charmlee Park offers stunning ocean vistas as well as beautiful wildflowers.
 You’ll also enjoy eight miles of hiking trails and shady picnic spots.
-Complimentary, naturalist-led hikes are offered including a Wildflower Hike.
+Complimentary, naturalist-led hikes are offered, including a Wildflower Hike.
 Details are available online.
-(A Wildflower Hike is scheduled for May 4th.)

 Channel Islands National Park